-Ambient noise will be measured for different periods within the various sensitive areas.
-Survey results, combined with traffic counts for the same periods, will serve to calibrate a computer model that will be used to evaluate the configurations of current and planned roads.
+Ambient noise has been measured for different periods within various sensitive areas.
+Survey results, combined with traffic counts for the same periods, served to calibrate a computer model used to evaluate the configurations of current and planned roads.
 The results of the traffic noise simulations will be calculated based on average summer traffic flows.
 The project's sound impact will be determined in this fashion in each noise-sensitive area, making it possible to locate places where noise-abatement measures may need to be implemented.